TJaenichen/CityGML2GameObject/README.md

 This can function as a starting point for a proper implementation.

-If you need help implementing it or developing a solution based on Unity/CityGML feel free to contact me at tjaenichen gmail.com
+If you need help implementing it or developing a solution based on Unity/CityGML feel free to contact me at tjaenichen@gmail.com

 Implemented: